-• Department of Policy Studies
+• Department of Policy and Management Studies

 Kavita Sardana received her Ph.D. in Agricultural and Applied Economics with specialization in modeling choice-based samples from University of Georgia, US in 2010.
 She is a SANDEE grantee (2014-16).
 Research funding was used to design valuation study to value the restoration of native trees on coffee plantations adjoining natural places in the Kodagu district of Karnataka in India.
 She has also taught at the department of Economics at Iowa State University